andrewmunro/website/src/content/pages/cv.md

 **Sky Betting and Gaming** | Leeds, UK | 2015–2017

-- Played a key role in scaling Sky Vegas to become the UK’s leading online casino platform.
+- Played a key role in scaling up Sky Vegas, driving a 4x increase in daily active users and establishing it as the UK’s largest online casino.
-- Championed the adoption of **React**, leading frontend modernization from a legacy LAMP stack.
+- Championed adoption of React and moving to a single-page application, driving frontend modernization that reduced page load times by 80% and improved UI responsiveness compared to the legacy LAMP stack.
-- Built performant, responsive UI components and collaborated closely with product and backend teams.
+- Developed performant, responsive UI components while collaborating closely with product managers and backend teams to deliver seamless user experiences and faster feature delivery.

 ---